Getting started with Swarm mode

 - Open ports between the hosts

 This tutorial requires three Linux hosts which have Docker installed and can communicate over a network.
 These can be physical machines, virtual machines, Amazon EC2 instances, or hosted in some other way.
-You can even use Docker Machine from a Linux, Mac, or Windows host.
 Check out Getting started - Swarms for one possible set-up for the hosts.

 One of these machines is a manager (called manager1) and two of them are